MKK97-KS/BotW-BetterVR/README.md

 1. Install the latest Vulkan SDK from https://vulkan.lunarg.com/sdk/home#windows and make sure that VULKAN_SDK was added to your environment variables.

-2. Install [vcpkg](https://github.com/microsoft/vcpkg) and use the following command to install the required dependencies:
+2. Install [vcpkg](https://github.com/microsoft/vcpkg) (make sure to run the bootstrap and install commands it mentions) and use the following command to install the required dependencies:
    `vcpkg install openxr-loader:x64-windows-static-md glm:x64-windows-static-md vulkan-headers:x64-windows-static-md imgui:x64-windows-static-md`

+3. Change the CMakeUserPresets.json file to contain the directory where you've stored vcpkg.
+Its currently hardcoded.

-3. [Optional] Download and extract a new Cemu installation to the Cemu folder that's included.
+4. [Optional] Download and extract a new Cemu installation to the Cemu folder that's included.
    This step is technically not required, but it's the default install location and makes debugging much easier.

-4. Use Clion or Visual Studio to open the CMake project.
+5. Use Clion or Visual Studio to open the CMake project.
 Make sure that it's compiling a x64 build.

-5. If you want to use it outside visual studio, you can go to the `/[cmake-output-folder]/bin/` folder for the BetterVR_Layer.dll.
+6. If you want to use it outside visual studio, you can go to the `/[cmake-output-folder]/bin/` folder for the BetterVR_Layer.dll.
    The `BetterVR_Layer.json` and `Launch_BetterVR.bat` can be found in the [resources](/resources) folder.
    Then you can launch Cemu with the hook using the Launch_BetterVR.bat file to start Cemu with the hook.